ElCorruptor/blog/README.md

 # This is the repo for the new blog site of El Corruptor.

-It is also way to learn git
+It is also a way to learn git